Honors & Capstone

 DEPARTMENT HONORS

-Our department does not require completion of Wesleyan General Education expectations for department Honors.
-After receiving the recommendations of the departmental Honors committee, the regular members of the department may award Honors or High Honors in Romance Languages & Literatures to majors who have completed one of the following projects:
+The department does not require completion of Wesleyan General Education expectations for department Honors.
+After receiving the recommendations of the Chair of the RLL Honors Committee in consultation with faculty tutors and department colleagues, the Department may award Credit, Honors, or High Honors in Romance Languages & Literatures to majors who have completed one of the following projects:

-1. a thesis with a grade of Honors or High Honors.
+1. A thesis with a grade of Credit, Honors, or High Honors.
 A thesis is a two-semester project, normally 70-100 pages in length, involving substantial research and writing.
-Students writing a thesis will enroll in FRST, ITAL, or SPAN 409 in the fall and 410 in the spring.
+Students writing a thesis will enroll in FREN, ITAL, or SPAN 409 in the fall and 410 in the spring.
+A thesis must be finished and submitted by the university’s mid-April deadline.
+Check the current Wesleyan academic calendar for the exact date in your final semester since it will change slightly from year to year.

-2. an essay with a grade of Honors.
+2. An essay with a grade of Credit or Honors.
 An essay is a one-semester project of research and writing, normally 35-50 pages in length.
-Students wishing to present an essay for honors must enroll in FRST, ITAL, or SPAN 403 in the fall and complete the project before the beginning of the second semester.
+Students wishing to present an essay for Honors must enroll in FREN, ITAL, or SPAN 403 in the fall and complete the project before the beginning of the second semester.

-3. a two-semester project with a grade of Honors or High Honors.
-The departmental Honors Committee must judge this project to require initiative, sustained intellectual effort, rigor, and creativity equivalent to that required by a thesis.
-Students wishing to present a two-semester project for honors will enroll in FRST, ITAL, or SPAN 409 in the fall and 410 in the spring.
+3. A two-semester project with a grade of Credit, Honors, or High Honors (for examples see the overview of capstone projects in section V below).
+The RLL Honors Committee must judge this project to require initiative, sustained intellectual effort, rigor, and creativity equivalent to that required by a thesis.
+Students wishing to present a two-semester project for Honors will enroll in FREN, ITAL, or SPAN 409 in the fall and 410 in the spring.

-4. a one-semester project with a grade of Honors.
-The departmental Honors Committee must judge this project to require initiative, sustained intellectual effort, rigor, and creativity equivalent to that required by an essay.
-Students wishing to present a one-semester project for honors must enroll in FRST, ITAL, or SPAN 403 in the fall and complete the project before the beginning of the second semester.
+4. A one-semester project with a grade of Credit or Honors (for examples see the overview of capstone projects in section V below).
+The RLL Honors Committee must judge this project to require initiative, sustained intellectual effort, rigor, and creativity equivalent to that required by an Honors essay.
+Students wishing to present a one-semester project for Honors must enroll in FREN, ITAL, or SPAN 403 in the fall and complete the project before the beginning of the second semester.

 Please note: Students presenting an essay or one-semester project will not be eligible for High Honors.